niskyhilldev/NiskyhillWebApplication/README.md

 Codebase for the Lehigh 2025 Capstone team for Bethlehem Area Moravians - Nisky Hill Cemetery Project.

 ## Remarks
 This README is a Summary of the Notes/Errata Sheet which can be requested from the sponsor (Erik Sink) which is most likely how you got the link to this repository !!!.
-He will need to add you as a colaborator so you can work on this project.
+That document contains the username and password for the team GitHub account, you will need to sign in and add yourself (Personal GitHub Accounts) as collaborators.

 ## About this Repository